1. What is “Workers’ Compensation” in Florida?

 definitions must have existed at the time of the accident, save only in the case

--born children of the deceased.
+of after-born children of the deceased.
 Note that a “child,” “grandchild,”

 “brother,” and “sister” include only persons who at the time of the death of the